 A punch bowl at this scale (the platter measures 16 1/8" in diameter) is a stunning centerpiece and deserves to be the center of attention.
 Created by the Bavarian firm Moser, known as the "Glass of Kings," the intricate gilded enamel decorations sit on top of the beautiful ruby glass.
 The only thing better than looking at this masterpiece of glass is drinking from it with seven of your closest friends!

 Candlesticks and Candelabra

-were crafted by Bruckmann & Söhne, one of the oldest and most esteemed silver firms in Germany.
+Candlesticks are wonderful because they are so versatile.
+They work well as centerpieces but can also be used throughout the home.
+They take up less space than many centerpieces, making them especially practical when entertaining in a smaller space.
+Multi-light candlesticks, or candelabra create extra drama, but single candlesticks still elevate the ambiance of a room, whether you're entertaining or simply having a nice meal at home.
+The candelabras above were crafted by Bruckmann & Söhne, one of the oldest and most esteemed silver firms in Germany.
 Their Neoclassical form is distinguished by elegant repoussé fluting that is accented by garlands and swags of drapery.
 Bruckmann & Söhne are famed for their superior silver workmanship with an oeuvre that spans from the decadent Rococo to the timeless refinement of the Neoclassical.
-The firm garnered many awards and recognition at the great international exhibitions of the 19th century, including the 1873 Vienna Exhibition, the Nuremberg Exhibition of 1885, the 1896 Stuttgart Exhibition and the iconic Paris Exhibition Universelle of 1900.
+The silver firm garnered many awards and recognition at the great international exhibitions of the 19th century, including the 1873 Vienna Exhibition, the Nuremberg Exhibition of 1885, the 1896 Stuttgart Exhibition, and the iconic Paris Exhibition Universelle of 1900.